Opinion: There should be no more Cop climate summits. They’re not working

 There should be no more Cop climate summits.
 We need an alternative that could actually work

-Boris Johnson told us at the start of Cop26 that it was “one minute to midnight”, but in that case, it’s now five minutes past midnight, writes Rupert Read
+Boris Johnson told us at the start of Cop26 that it was ‘one minute to midnight’, but in that case, it’s now five minutes past midnight, writes Rupert Read

 Our civilisation is launching out at full pelt over a cliff.
-What happened recently in Glasgow – the creation of a super-leaky, near-corrupt climate market; the pledge to come back next year with better promises on emissions-reduction; the weird verbal diarrhoea of “phasing down” coal – has made no difference to that fact.
+What happened recently in Glasgow – the creation of a super-leaky, near-corrupt climate market; the pledge to come back next year with better promises on emissions reduction; the weird verbal diarrhoea of “phasing down” coal – has made no difference to that fact.
 Our “leaders” have failed us.

 Some people, many of whom should know better, have set aside the failure (because, in truth, that’s what it was) of this year’s talks with assurances that we can “come back next year and try again”.
 My response is that it will be the same old thing – they’ve had 26 chances already.
 The planet can’t afford any more.
 I think the time for the Cop process is over.
 We just can’t keep kicking the can down the road.